How to apply

 - home visits.

-Once we've accepted your application, you will be allocated a KSH Assessing Officer, who will take you through the assessment process.
+Once we've accepted your application, you will be allocated a Kent Supported Homes (KSH) Assessing Officer, who will take you through the assessment process.

 Using the information you have provided during the early stages, we'll request an Enhanced DBS check for anyone over the age of 16 living in your property which we will pay for.